elhadi412/Elhadi_Repo/README.md

 Hello Fellow Coders,

-My name is Elhadi and I am an electrical engineering student focusing on excelling in programming.
-By developing great knowledge in programming, I would like to work at big firms/companies such as Goldman Sachs, Microsoft, etcc..
+My name is Elhadi and I am an electrical engineering student.
+I have developed a recent passion for programming.
+My favorite languages are C++ and Java.
+I consider myself a beginner when it comes to determining my level of experience.
+I would like to develop my knowledge in the field through practice and feedback.
+By developing great knowledge in programming, I aspire to work at big tech firms/companies such as Goldman Sachs, Microsoft, etcc..

-Thanks for reading this.